ingniy/nanoCEM/docs/tutorials.md

-This quick start guide outlines the steps to use the nanoCEM command line for analyzing our example data, which consists of the _E. coli_ 23S rRNA around a known m6A site (A2030). nanoCEM will calculate alignment features and current event features within this target region.test
+This quick start guide outlines the steps to use the nanoCEM command line for analyzing our example data, which consists of the _E. coli_ 23S rRNA around a known m6A site (A2030). nanoCEM will calculate alignment features and current event features within this target region.

 ## Download the example data